-To play C Major Chord Variation #2 on ukulele, press down or barre the index finger on the bottom two strings on the third fret, place the middle finger on the 4th fret of the C string, and ring finger on the fifth fret of the top G string.
+To play C Major Chord Variation #2 on the ukulele, press down or barre the index finger on the bottom two strings on the third fret, place the middle finger on the 4th fret of the C string, and ring finger on the fifth fret of the top G string.

 C Major Chord: Variation #3

 As we discover new chord variations, we work our approach up the ukulele fretboard.

 As you go up the fretboard, the notes contained within the chord are notes in a C major chord performed at higher octaves giving the chord a distinct timbre or texture.

 To play C Major Chord Variation #3 on the ukulele, place the index finger on the fifth fret of the top G string, ring finger on the seventh fret of the C string, and little finger on the seventh fret of the bottom A-string.
 Let the E string play open again.